superfaceai/docs/docs/guides/run-capability.md

 ```

 :::tip Offline Use
-To use capibility without the use of Superface [remote registry](https://superface.ai/catalog).
+To use capability without the use of Superface [remote registry](https://superface.ai/catalog).
 You have to import capabilities into project and ensure `super.json` has valid paths to your capabilities.

 <!-- TODO: link to offline use guide -->
 :::